The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Distinguished Noether-Lefschetz components

 \section{Distinguished Noether-Lefschetz components}

 We start this section by studying linear determinantal surfaces.
-Later, we examine the codimension of the components $det(a,b)^{sm}\subset NL(d)$ in terms of the combinatorics of the admissible pairs of degree $d$ and length $t$ alone; unlike Corollary 2 which relies on the geometry of curves contained in determinantal surfaces.
+Later, we examine the codimension of the components $det(a,b)^{sm}\subset NL(d)$ in terms of the degree $d$ and length $t$ of the admissible pair $(a,b)$.
+This contrasts with Corollary 2 which relies on the geometry of curves contained in determinantal surfaces.
 In particular, Corollary \ref{cor::specialComponents} conjectures that $det(a,b)^{sm}$ is a special component of $NL(d)$ if $t\leq\lfloor\frac{d-1}{3}\rfloor$.